pczarn/panini/README.md

 Automatic recursive types are forbidden.

-Grammars that have mistakes may cause warnings during compilation.
-These warnings may indicate that certain semantic actions are ignored.
+Grammars that have mistakes in their semantics may cause warnings, but never critical errors, during compilation.
+These warnings may indicate that some semantic actions are ignored.

 ### Dependency graph

-These libraries were created for Panini.
+The following libraries were created for Panini.

 ![Dependency graph](doc/dependency_graph.png)